-- Pre-linguistic infants appear to be able to discriminate and “count” events.
-The content of adult perception, especially in the auditory realm, endorses the discrimination and recognition as events of some aspects of the perceived scene.
+- Pre-linguistic infants appear to be able to discriminate and “count” events, and the content of adult perception, especially in the auditory realm, endorses the discrimination and recognition as events of some aspects of the perceived scene.

-- Humans (and arguably other animals) form the intention to plan and execute actions, and to bring about changes in the world.
+- Humans (and, presumably, other animals) appear to form intentions to plan and execute actions, and to bring about changes in the world.

 - Dedicated linguistic devices (such as verb tenses and aspects, nominalization of some verbs, certain proper names) are tuned to events and event structures, as opposed to entities and structures of other sorts.

-- Thinking about the temporal, causal, and intentional aspects of the world seems to require parsing those aspects in terms of events and their descriptions.
+- Thinking about the temporal and causal aspects of the world seems to require parsing those aspects in terms of events and their descriptions.

-As a matter of fact, it is not even easy to give an uncontroversial characterization of events.
-(Their broad characterization as ‘things that happen’ is commonly found in dictionaries, but it clearly just shifts the burden to the task of clarifying the meaning of ‘happen’.)
-One useful approach is to set events against entities belonging to other, philosophically more familiar, metaphysical categories.
+It is, however, unclear to what extent such prima facie commitments add up to an integrated phenomenon, as opposed to separate, independent dispositions.
+Moreover, even among those who favor a realist attitude towards the ontological status of events, there is significant disagreement concerning the precise nature of such entities.
+(Their broad characterization as ‘things that happen’, though commonly found in dictionaries, merely shifts the burden to the task of clarifying the meaning of ‘happen’.)
+One useful approach is to set them against entities belonging to other, philosophically more familiar, metaphysical categories.
 In the following we review the main contrasts between events and those categories that have in the literature been put forward explicitly as their ontological competitors, or at least as categories exhibiting significant differences with the category of events.
-Along the way, we shall review also the main conceptual tools that metaphysicians and other philosophers have adopted in their attempts to cope with events, either from a realist or from a non-realist perspective.
+Along the way, we shall also review the main conceptual tools that metaphysicians and other philosophers have adopted in their attempts to deal with events, either from a realist or from a non-realist perspective.

 - 1. Events and Other Categories

 - Academic Tools